PragmaticCoding/PragmaticCoding.github.io/_drafts/2024-05-13-kotlin-articles.md

 # Kotlin is Just Better

 Kotlin is everything that Java wants to be, but never will be.
-The best comparison I can think of is this...

-Back in 1994 my wife and I purchased at brand new VW Golf.
-We test drove a number of different cars in the same price range and we were impressed at how quiet it was, how smooth the ride was even though the suspension and the handling was much tighter than the other cars we tested.
-We were also impressed at how peppy it was with just a 90hp engine.

-Fast forward about 8 years and our financial situation was better and we decided to buy a car that was more expensive than the bare minimum to meet our needs.
-After looking around, we settled on a BMW 318ti.
-It was a little hatchback and hardly even considered to be a true BMW by the BMW snobs, and was certainly the cheapest car in the BMW line-up at the time.
-But man, it was so much nicer than the Golf.

-We still had that Golf, and I drove it 1.6km to the train station and back each day, and that was about all the use it got.
-On the weekends, the 318ti got all the use (which would you pick?) and the Golf just sat in the driveway.

-Then one day about 6 months later I had to go somewhere for work that involved driving on the highway  with the Golf.
-As I came off the ramp and stomped on the gas, I was shocked.
-"This thing is broken!", I thought to myself.
-It was noisy but it didn't accelerate quickly.
-As I changed lanes it felt like it sloshed around.

-Then I realized that it was exactly the same as it had ever been.
-It wasn't broken.
-Months of driving almost only the 318ti had reset my expectations of how a car should feel and sound.

-It's like that with Kotlin and Java for me.

-I now know what life is like without semicolons or "new".
+There really is no other way to characterize it.

-When I switch back to Java, I'm instantly back into, "This thing is broken!".
+When I switch back to Java, my first thought is, "This is so clunky!".
 Of course it's not.
-It's the same Java that it's always been, it's just that the clunky stuff I never noticed before can't be unnoticed after months and month of Kotlin.
+It's the same Java that it's always been, it's just that the clumsy stuff I never noticed before can't be unnoticed after months and month of Kotlin.

 # Kotlin Means Less Code